BenjaminJaume/WP-StarPack/README.md

 # Getting started

+1. Clone repo in your `wp-content/themes/NAME_OF_THEME/`
 2. Run `npm i`
-3. Run `npm run css` while editing scss files
+3. Run `npm run css` to compile your css
+4. Edit the file `style.css` for your custom needs

 Create the logo, then use [https://favicon.io/](https://favicon.io/).
-With the ZIP file created, extract it into the folder `"medias/favicons"`.
+With the ZIP file created, extract it into the folder into `"medias/favicons"`.

 ## Recommended plugins